happyf-weallareeuropean/cC/readme.md

 # ɔƆ ⌨️😌
+- after u send out the prompt, u are free, just listen, u can go anywhere.
-instead of wait whole chatgpt resp then scroll down n navigate to click the 'read aloud' button every time.
+- instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate to click the 'read aloud' button every time.

 # tostart
 i.put this two scripe in ur hammerspoon init.lua n siswser extension like monkeys,